MaadhavBhatt/MaadhavBhatt/README.md

-## Hi there 👋 I'm Maadhav :)
+## Hi there 👋

+I'm Maadhav!

+👨‍🎓 I'm a high school senior from India.

-- 🖤 I love math.
+🖤 I love math.

-- 🌱 I’m currently studying AI Safety.
+🌱 Right now, I'm studying AI Safety and dabbling into ML.

+🤔 Interested in career advice on mathematics and AI - let's connect and share experiences!

-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/maadhav-bhatt/)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/maadhav-bhatt/), [Fill out this form](https://forms.gle/Xno5kMhmPFK4E37f9)

 <!--
 **MaadhavBhatt/MaadhavBhatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.